Gelmo/warfork-docker/README.md

 ```
 $ docker run \
   -v=wf:/home/warfork/server \
+  -v=/path/to/wflogs:/home/warfork/.local/share/warfork-2.1/basewf \
   --net=host \
   gelmo/warfork-docker
 ```

 - The server will be installed on a named volume `wf` to [persist the server files](https://docs.docker.com/storage/).
+- The server's logs and demos directory will be mapped to the `/path/to/wflogs` directory to [persist the logs and demos](https://docs.docker.com/storage/).
 - The server will be running on the `host` network for [optimal network performance](https://docs.docker.com/network/host/)

 ### Environment Variables